Adelante and a coalition of community partners are leading the charge to end Birmingham’s participation in federal immigration enforcement!

 On June 13, 2017 we packed the council chambers and officially presented the proposed Sanctuary City Ordinance to the City Council.
 On July 1, hundreds of residents marched through the streets for the March For Sanctuary (view the press release here and news coverage of the march here).

 After waiting almost a year for action from the City Council, a group of immigrant residents met with Mayor Randall Woodfin in April 2018 to ask him to take immediate action to protect Birmingham’s Latino and Muslim communities threatened by President Trump’s harsh policies.
-We shared a draft mayoral order, “Fostering Trust and Promoting Public Safety and Civil Rights For All City Residents,” that would ensure that city resources are not spent on doing ICE’s job for them, and asked the mayor to sign it immediately (a summary of the proposed Trust Policy is available here).
-On July 19, 2018, a coalition of civil rights organizations sent a letter, accompanied by a legal analysis from a University of Alabama constitutional law professor, to the Mayor demanding immediate action on the proposed Trust Policy.
+We shared a draft mayoral order, “Fostering Trust and Promoting Public Safety and Civil Rights For All City Residents,” that would ensure that city resources are not spent on doing ICE’s job for them, and asked the mayor to sign it immediately (a summary of the proposed Trust Order is available below).

 Birmingham Trust Campaign Members include:

 Alabama Coalition for Immigration Justice

 ACLU of Alabama

 Dynamite Hill-Smithfield Community Land Trust